vishanth10/vishanth10/README.md

 ### I'm Vishanth Hari Raj

-- 🔭 I’m currently working at traversaal ai
+- 🔭 I’m interested in exploring new things
-- 🌱 I’m currently learning LLM, NLP,
+- 🌱 I’m currently learning LLM, NLP
 - 👯 I’m looking to collaborate on ML project to expand my domain knowledge.
 - ⚡ Fun fact: I can cook for 200+ people